PrestaShop/prestashop.github.io/news/_posts/core-weekly/2016-10-25-coreweekly-week-42.md

 ---
 layout: post
-title:  "PrestaShop Core Weekly - Week 42"
+title:  "PrestaShop Core Weekly - Week 42 of 2016"
 subtitle: "An inside look at the PrestaShop codebase"
 date:   2016-10-25 09:10:11
 authors: [ xavierborderie ]